 View From The Other Side Of The World

 St Helena is one of the few South Atlantic islands, and it’s tiny.
 It would fit into the city of Bangkok 12 times over, which gives you an idea of scale.

 So for Sharon and I coming from such a small community, when we headed off to Southeast Asia, the other side of the world, for the very first time, not speaking a word of the language, wandering around Thailand’s capital city represented a major adventure for us both.

 Falling In Love With Southeast Asia

-You don’t really want to use the ‘L’ word too soon in any relationship, but it’s clear already, we have both fallen for this part of the world.
+You don’t really want to use the ‘L’ word too soon in any relationship, but it was soon clear we had both fallen for that part of the world.

-We have met some wonderful people, kind and generous with their hospitality and friendship, which has given us a glimpse into the culture of each place.
+Along the way we met some wonderful people, kind and generous with their hospitality and friendship, which gave us a privileged glimpse into the culture of each place.

-Early in any conversation there are always questions for us, they vary a bit, but there are a few we get all the time.
+Early in any conversation there were always questions for us, they varied a bit, but there were a few we got all the time.
 Here they are.
 The first is always: